openeuropa/documentation/docs/knowledge-base/services-dependancy-injection.md

 class: Drupal\module_name\ClassOfTheService
 ```

 You can use drupal console command to generate a blueprint in your module and then add things for your specific usecase.
 ```
 drupal generate:service
 ```
-and answer questions accordingly
+or create file by yourself.

 Then inside your service class you add all the method needeed to accomplish the responsability of this service.